What is Rebuilding Together Nashville’s (RTN) mission?

 Kaitlin: Contributions to fund the work we do and volunteers to lend their time and expertise.
 We are a national organization with each Rebuilding Together affiliate functioning as a local 501(c) nonprofit raising its own operating dollars and is governed by a community-based volunteer Board of Directors.
 Financial donations are vital to our mission.
 We rely primarily on individuals, corporations, and grants for our basic operating support.
 In Nashville, in addition to our wonderful board, we are lucky to have many enthusiastic volunteers who donate their time on repair projects.
 We are always looking for both unskilled and skilled volunteers- especially plumbers, electricians, painters, framers and mold remediation specialists to donate their time and valuable expertise.

 Owen has always wanted to get into the construction field since he was a young boy.
 Growing up in a family of skilled trade workers he has learned a lot about construction and is excited to use these skills to help people of Nashville through his service at Rebuilding Together.
 Originally from New Jersey, Owen graduated from Lafayette College in Easton, PA with a degree in Engineering Studies.
-He is very excited to spend this upcoming year in Nashville.
+After completing a one-year term of service as an AmeriCorps Volunteer with Rebuilding Together Nashville, he has stayed on the team to lead a CDBG grant with MDHA in the North Nashville neighborhood.